Notes from the trip

 Special thanks

-To Julian, our Singapore tour operator and friend, for his limitless passion and dedication helping me realize this trip.
+To Julian, our Singapore tour operator and friend, for his limitless passion and dedication in helping me realize this trip.
 And many more!

 To our local South African guides, for their expert knowledge sharing and friendship during our stay.